ys-lin14/osrs-analysis-v2/README.md

 The unbiased estimators suggest that the Iron Scimitar is more accurate than the Event RPG.

-In terms of efficiency, the linear regression and hypothesis testing results conflict with each other.
+The linear regression and hypothesis testing produced mixed results in terms of which weapon was more efficient.
-The hypothesis testing could not conclude that there was a difference between the mean experience gained every 10 minutes while the slopes and confidence intervals from linear regression suggest that the Event RPG is more efficient than the Iron Scimitar.
+The hypothesis testing could not conclude that there was a difference between the mean experience gained every 10 minutes while the slope and confidence intervals from linear regression suggest that the Event RPG was more efficient than the Iron Scimitar.
 <br>

 Key differences between this osrs-analysis-v2 and osrs-analysis include